AusSherro/VectorClock/README.md

 - **Location**: Auto-detect via IP or enter coordinates manually.
 - **OpenSky API**: Optional.
 Add your credentials to increase rate limits and see more flights.

+### Custom Logos
+If a logo fails to download, you can manually add a PNG file to the `logos/` directory:
+- Filename: `<ICAO>.png` (e.g., `QFA.png`)
+- The server will serve this file instead of fetching.

+### Route Data (Optional)
+To display flight origin/destination, get a free API Key from [AeroDataBox on RapidAPI](https://rapidapi.com/aedbx-aedbx/api/aerodatabox) and run `npm run setup` to configure it.

 ## Usage

 ### On Raspberry Pi (E-Ink Mode)